-The two good men alluded to here were Nicola Sacco and Bartolomeo Vanzetti
+The two good men alluded to here are Nicola Sacco and Bartolomeo Vanzetti

-; while they were indeed a long time gone by the time he was commissioned to write Ballads of Sacco & Vanzetti
+; while they were indeed a long time gone by the time Guthrie was commissioned to write and record the Ballads of Sacco & Vanzetti

-Sacco and Vanzetti were working-class immigrants from Italy; their case drew a lot of attention as many questioned the evidence.
+Sacco and Vanzetti were working-class immigrants from Italy who were put on trial for the murder of two men during the course of a 1920 payroll robbery.
+They were convicted and put to death in 1927, but their case drew a lot of attention as many questioned the evidence.
 Guthrie was clearly on their side.